Become a mentor to an NTPS student!

 Big Brothers Big Sisters

-NTPS is excited to partner with Big Brothers Big Sisters of Southwest Washington to relaunch our Peer Mentoring program in 2022-23!
-We will match high school students with middle school students to meet weekly to play games, discuss life, and build friendships.
+Our Peer Mentoring Program (in partnership with Big Brothers Big Sisters of Southwest Washington) matches high school students with middle school students for weekly 1 hour meetings after school to play games, discuss life, and build friendships.
 We also place peer mentors at South Bay Elementary.
+It’s a great way to get volunteer hours and be the person you wish you had in middle school!
+To get started, apply online.

 -